-Although considering a nursing home or advanced care facility is not something many people want to talk about, it’s important to weigh it as an option early on, because facilities may not have immediate availability.
+Although considering a nursing home or advanced care facility is not something many people want to talk about, it is important to weigh it as an option early on, because facilities may not have immediate availability.

 Determine your financial situation

-Who is going to pay for long-term care is tricky and will vary from person to person.
-Whether it’s paid out of pocket, via a long term care plan set up in advance or social services, like Medicare or Medicaid, this will play a factor in what facilities you look at.
+Who pays for long-term care is tricky and will vary from person to person.
+Whether it is paid out of pocket, via a long-term care plan set up in advance or social services, like Medicare or Medicaid, this will play a factor in what facilities you look at.